kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 **Facebook said that around 175 million people reach out every day to businesses using WhatsApp, but most of the interactions will probably be within a 24-hour window.
 The resulting revenue from messages after 24 hours is small, and my rough estimate puts it around $100 million.
 Given the market position of WhatsApp, hardly anything close to what its potential is.**

 Facebook is not stopping here and announced plans to host messages for companies.
-Facebook also [acquired company Kustomer](https://www.wsj.com/articles/facebook-nears-purchase-of-startup-in-deal-that-values-it-at-1-billion-11606750196?mod=searchresults_pos15&page=2){:target="_blank"}, that fits to this strategy well.
+Facebook also [acquired company Kustomer](https://www.wsj.com/articles/facebook-nears-purchase-of-startup-in-deal-that-values-it-at-1-billion-11606750196?mod=searchresults_pos15&page=2){:target="_blank"}, which fits this strategy well.

 Acquisition of Kustomer suggests that the company is taking a more holistic approach and will introduce business messaging services and tools available across all Facebook messaging apps, including WhatsApp, Messenger, and Instagram.